Bank of Melbourne Credit Cards

 Credit cards

-Providing excellent banking products and services, plus customer service that actually serve the customer, Bank of Melbourne is on your side when it comes to credit cards.
-Backed by the Westpac Group, Bank of Melbourne offers a range of affordable credit cards that suit you.
+Providing excellent banking products and services, plus customer service that truly puts the customer first, Bank of Melbourne is on your side when it comes to credit cards.
+Backed by the Westpac Group, Bank of Melbourne offers a range of affordable credit cards to suit different needs.

-If you are looking for a no frills credit card that offers great rates, try the Bank of Melbourne Vertigo card.
-Or for rewards, try the Bank of Melbourne Amplify Visa, which allows you to earn points for the Amplify Rewards program or Amplify Qantas.
+If you’re looking for a no-frills credit card with great rates, consider the Bank of Melbourne Vertigo card.
+For rewards, the Bank of Melbourne Amplify Visa lets you earn points through either the Amplify Rewards program or Amplify Qantas.

-With Bank of Melbourne credit cards, you can benefit not only from helpful introductory offers, but you can also enjoy competitive ongoing rates and a low annual fee.
+With Bank of Melbourne credit cards, you can benefit from attractive introductory offers, competitive ongoing rates, and low annual fees.

 Recently Asked Questions